Key takeaways:

 Avoid tobacco products

 It’s best to have any major dental work done before starting Reclast.
 And be sure to tell your dentist you take Reclast during future appointments.
-If you notice pain or swelling in your jaw at any time after receiving Reclast, let your dentist or provider know.
+If you notice pain or swelling in your jaw at any time after receiving Reclast, let your dentist or prescriber know.

 Reclast (zoledronic acid) is an infusion given into the vein to help treat and prevent osteoporosis.
 It’s common to have a fever, fatigue, and muscle aches for a few days after receiving Reclast.
 These symptoms should go away on their own.
-Other Reclast side effects include nausea, headache, and muscle and joint pain.
-In rare cases, Reclast may cause kidney problems, thigh bone fractures, and jaw damage.
-It’s best to report any unusual pain to your healthcare provider while you’re receiving Reclast.

 Black, D. M., et al. (2018).
 Atypical femur fractures: Review of epidemiology, relationship to bisphosphonates, prevention, and clinical management.
 Endocrine Reviews.

 Donnelly, E., et al. (2012).
-Atypical femoral fractures: epidemiology, etiology, and patient management.
+Atypical femoral fractures: Epidemiology, etiology, and patient management.
 Current Opinion in Supportive and Palliative Care.

-Greear, E. L., et al. (2023).
+Greear, E. L., et al. (2024).
 Zoledronate.
 StatPearls.

 Gupta, M., et al. (2023).
 Bisphosphonate related jaw osteonecrosis.
 StatPearls.